 Board of Directors and Staff

 Ms. Wenger retired from Booz Allen Hamilton in June 2015 after 40 years in consulting and in technology research.
 She has experience with a diverse array of technologies and organizations (private sector profit and nonprofit, government, and academic).
 Since retiring and moving to Rappahannock County she has been involved with the Master Naturalist program, the Rappahannock Association for the Arts and Community, the Rappahannock Garden Club, and is on the board of the Child Care and Learning Center (vice chair) and previously the Virginia Native Plant Society (grants manager).
+She is a member of the Rappahannock Rapidan Community Services Aging Services Advisory Council and participates in the Rappahannock Roundtable and in Aging Together activities.
 She joined the Rapp at Home Board in 2018.

 Ken retired as Executive Vice President and CEO of the American Water Resources Association, after 37 years of service.
 He is a former member of the American Society of Association Executives (ASAE) Board of Directors.
 He is past chair of the National Institute for Organizational Management Board of Trustees.
 He served as the first elected US association member of the Board of Governors of the World Water Council.
 He currently serves as a member of the Board of Trustees of the George Mason University Foundation.
 He has a B.S. degree in Biology from George Mason University and a M.S. degree in Environmental Studies from Southern Illinois University.